corda/corda-docs-portal/content/en/platform/corda/5.0-beta/deploying/deployment-tutorials/manual.md

    ```
    {{% /tab %}}
    {{< /tabs >}}
-   `<API-ENDPOINT>` should be a URL where the Corda API is accessible, either via a load balancer or by forwarding port 8888 from one of the RPC worker pods.
+   `<API-ENDPOINT>` should be a URL where the Corda API is accessible, either via a load balancer or by forwarding port 8888 from one of the REST worker pods.